local-gh0st/ManoMonitor/README.md

 - `MANOMONITOR_DATABASE_URL` - SQLite by default, supports PostgreSQL
 - `MANOMONITOR_IFTTT_WEBHOOK_KEY` - For push notifications
 - `MANOMONITOR_HOMEASSISTANT_URL` / `_TOKEN` - For HA integration
+- IFTTT and HA integrations not tested at all, but capabilities may be for future edits.

 Settings can also be changed in the web UI under Settings.